 From Jeannie: This lesson makes for a great open house activity, too.
 For collage papers and experimental prints, had the kids make 4" x 4" (10 x 10 cm) prints and we had the entire class use the same can.
 Now, when we did the larger prints (9 x 12 / 23 x 30.5 cm) we went through about 4 cans per class.
 I expect 6-8 prints per can or the 10" x 16" (25.5 cm x 40.6 cm) size.
 Now, it also depends on how much shaving cream much they put down.
 You only need about an inch worth of cream.
 Paint directly on top and as long as you don't really mess up the surface, you can repaint.
 I had the kids smooth the tops over with a Mat board to pick up the 'chunkier' area of paint and just reapply cream in small areas as needed.
 I am quite stingy with the shaving cream.
 I also make the kids bring their own (maybe divide kids into groups of three or four and have one kid in the group bring in the can).

 Note from Judy: This sounds like one item to add to the "Wish List" - Do make sure it is the Foam (whipped cream like) shaving cream.
 Jeannie has used this as a one day project - as a time filler - and as a break for her (middle school kids need little help with this).
 You can even make larger prints and use them for mounting another work of art.
 Think about mounting calligraphy on the marbled papers - beautiful border!

 Many art ed list members have liked the results achieved with liquid watercolors best.

 From Kathleen Arola:

-I used watered-down tempera.
+I used watered-down Tempera Paint.
 I did it with 24 classes last semester, and it was a huge hit.
 Also, I let it sit overnight before wiping the dried shaving cream off the paper.